emipa606/TabSorting/README.md

 - Items that use the same button can be moved all at once, for example stuffed floors
 - Manual sorting - if some items gets in the wrong place, move them around.
 - Create new tabs to sort to
-- Added support for marcin212's [https://steamcommunity.com/sharedfiles/filedetails/?id=1195427067](Architect Icons)
+- Added support for marcin212's [Architect Icons](https://steamcommunity.com/sharedfiles/filedetails/?id=1195427067)
 - Sort the main buttons
 - Sort the order of buildable items